 The Embedded Vision Summit is the premier conference on practical computer vision and visual AI, covering technologies and techniques for the entire spectrum of applications including consumer, automotive, health and fitness, industrial, retail and more.
-It attracts a unique audience of more than 1,200 product creators, entrepreneurs and business decision-makers who are creating and using vision technology.
-The 2021 Summit will be a virtual conference, taking place online on May 25-28.
-The Summit is known for very high quality, highly relevant content, so it’s the ideal venue for sharing your insights and getting the word out about new technologies, techniques, applications, products and practical breakthroughs in computer vision.
+It attracts a unique audience of more than 1,400 product creators, entrepreneurs and business decision-makers who are creating and using vision technology.
+It’s the ideal venue for sharing your insights and getting the word out about new technologies, techniques, applications, products and practical breakthroughs in computer vision.

 To maximize audience learning and engagement, Summit sessions will have a variety of formats, including: